idaholab/moose/modules/navier_stokes/doc/content/source/ics/PNSInitialCondition.md

 ## Example input file syntax

 In this example, we initialize the first component of the superficial momentum with a specified superficial velocity.
+The superficial velocity is specified as a vector.
+We could have alternatively specified an interstitial velocity and the porosity.

-!listing modules/navier_stokes/test/tests/ics/cns_test.i block=ICs/superficial_rhou
+!listing modules/navier_stokes/test/tests/ics/pns_test.i block=ICs/superficial_rhou

 !syntax parameters /ICs/PNSInitialCondition